ailaevangelista/8211051_Module-2-Smart-Contract-Management-/README.md

 # Module 2 Smart Contract Management
 Welcome to My Bank Account!
 This decentralized application allows users to interact with an Ethereum smart contract to deposit and withdraw funds.

-## Features
+## Overview

-**Connect MetaMask Wallet:** Users can connect their MetaMask wallet to interact with the DApp.
-**Check Balance:** Users can view their current balance.
-**Deposit Funds:** Users can deposit funds into the smart contract.
-**Withdraw Funds:** Users can withdraw funds from the smart contract.
+This application allows users to interact with a decentralized bank smart contract deployed on the Ethereum blockchain.
+Users can connect their MetaMask wallet, deposit and withdraw funds, burn tokens, and even request loans based on their current balance.

 ### Prerequisites